getzola/zola/docs/content/documentation/content/linking.md

 ## Anchor insertion
-It is possible to have Zola automatically insert anchor links next to the heading, as you can see on this documentation if you hover a title.
+It is possible to have Zola automatically insert anchor links next to the heading, as you can see on this documentation if you hover a title or covering the full heading text.

 This option is set at the section level: the `insert_anchor_links` variable on the [section front matter page](@/documentation/content/section.md#front-matter).